-Back in 2014 and 2015, he won with several of his current San Francisco teammates while playing for the San Jose Spiders, then bolted for the big bucks and bright lights of Dallas in 2016.
+Back in 2014 and 2015, he won with several of his current San Francisco FlameThrowers teammates while playing for the San Jose Spiders, then bolted for the big bucks and bright lights of the Dallas Roughnecks in 2016.
 The Roughnecks were determined to make a splash in their inaugural campaign, and making the sport’s top star their first ever signing got the ball rolling on a historic perfect season.

 But Kittredge’s time in Texas, while satisfying via team success, remained personally unfulfilling.
 Plagued by a knee injury that limited his availability and effectiveness, he also felt the pangs of his heart, tugging him back to the place that’s become his home.

 Kittredge grew up in Alaska and attended college in Colorado, but his time in California’s Bay Area has refined him into his current self.
 He discovered an ultimate culture that believed in him in a different way, compelling him to think about the sport in a new light.
 He developed friendships with several others who possessed the passion and raw potential to become superstars, creating a symbiotic system of training and commitment that bettered them all.
 This process kept him surrounded by hungry, youthful talent, fueling his own personal motivation.
 Whereas the Tuesday Toss chronicled ‘Beau’s burnout’ just eight months ago, the 2017 spring and summer brought a satisfying rebirth.
 It may seem bizarre to talk about redemption when a guy is coming off three championships in a row, but his determination to rise again with the FlameThrowers was anchored by, among other things, his healthy return to form.